 May also chairs the new Global Commission on Modern Slavery and Human Trafficking, which met for the first time in London in October 2023.
-She has confirmed that she intends to focus on the Commission, now that she is no longer in Parliament.
+She has confirmed that she intends to focus on the Commission, now that she is no longer an MP.

-In support of the Commission's launch, Hope for Justice published a Policy Reflections Briefing, making the case for bold and ambitious structural changes in the global response to human trafficking.
+In support of the Commission's launch, Hope for Justice published a Policy Reflections Briefing, making the case for bold and ambitious structural changes in the global response to modern slavery.